junxit/us-congress-bills-117/metadata.md

 - 2022-09-27 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 With written report No. 117-161.
 - 2022-09-27 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 With written report No. 117-161.
 - 2022-09-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 503.
+- 2022-09-29 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6050-6051; text: CR S6050-6051)
+- 2022-09-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.